rockstor/rockstor-doc/docker-based-rock-ons/overview.rst

 Rock-ons themselves.
 You do not have to separate the config and data within each Rock-on but that is also good practice, and is why this option is offered.

-It is assumed you have already setup your :ref:`disksandpools` and one or more shares in those pools (see our :ref:`createshare`) appropriate for your Rock-ons, ie a plex-movies share and a plex-config share.
+It is assumed you have already setup your :ref:`pools` and one or more shares in those pools (see our :ref:`createshare`) appropriate for your Rock-ons, ie a plex-movies share and a plex-config share.